The Japanese Hall, strategy for a historic interpretive space

 A series of workshops, interviews, and community immersion activitives informed our findings.

-Overview of the Japanese-Canadian story beginning in the 1870s and its continuation into today.
+1. History: An overview of the Japanese-Canadian story beginning in the 1870s and its continuation into today.

-The BC Curriculum aims to foster educated citizens through a concept-based learning approach.
+2. BC Curriculum: The BC Curriculum aims to foster educated citizens through a concept-based learning approach.

-The 2016 DTES CED Strategy leverages the assets of the community to create inclusive opportunities for residents to thrive.
+3. Activation of Public Spaces: The 2016 DTES CED Strategy leverages the assets of the community to create inclusive opportunities for residents to thrive.

 Themes

-In collaboration with the Japanese Hall and Langauge School, these five personas were established to help represent our audiences.
 By understanding each persona's behaviours, needs, and goals, we can ensure that they will continue to be at the centre of everything we design.

-The Five E's Criteria
+The 5 E's Criteria

 Criteria categories serve as a launchpad for creativity and is also used as a framework for evaluating current and future concepts.

-Creative Concepts
+Creative concepts

-Creative concepts were seperated into different touchpoint areas, between the interior, the exterior, and the connecting features of the building.
-Each creative concept had a message, a theme, an activity, a medium, and a zone of feeling.
+Concepts were seperated into different touchpoint areas, between the interior, the exterior, and the connecting features of the building.